 Best Practices: expertise in coding and programming languages, familiarity with CMS tools

 A marketing specialist has a degree in Marketing with excellent verbal and written skills.
 Expertise in using social media and other outlets to promote content is also a plus.

 A marketing specialist researches current trends and expands social influence for clients locally and abroad.
-He or she is also responsible for creating programs and campaigns to ensure the success of the client’s products or services.
+They are also responsible for creating programs and campaigns to ensure the success of the client’s products or services.

 11. Video Producer/Editor